oxylbot/gateway/doc/ws/payloads.md

 # Events

 The websocket will send an opcode 2 event payload for events.
 The `t` field of the payload will be the constant event name, and the `d` field will be populated with the data from the event.
 The `from` and `to` headings of this table describe where the event cant be sent from and where the event can be recieved.
+Attempting to send an event from a microservice that cannot send that event will [close the connection](closecodes.md).

 | Constant Name | Name | From | To | Description |
 |---|---|---|---|---|